Object of the Game

 Each mana can either be one of the five Magic colors or colorless.
 When a cost requires colored mana, you'll see colored mana symbols.
 When any kind of mana can be used to pay the cost, you'll see a symbol with a number in it (like 2).

-Click here for more information about the cart types
+There are 6 types of Magic Cards: Artifact, Creature, Enchantment, Instant, Land and Sorcery.
+Click here for more information about the cart types.

 Zone is the Magic word for an area of play.
 Cards can be in one of six different zones:

-In Play.
-This is the area in front of you where you put your permanents.
+Creatures, artifacts, enchantments, and planeswalkers also enter the battlefield after they resolve.
 You can arrange your permanents however you want (we recommend putting lands closest to you), but your opponent must be able to see all of them and tell whether they're tapped.
+This zone is shared by both players.

-Removed from the Game.
 This is an area off to the side where your cards go when a spell or ability removes them from the game.
 Cards removed from the game are normally face up.
+This zone is shared by both players.

 An ability is like a spell printed on a permanent.
 Many abilities have costs, and you play and resolve most of them just like spells.
 Once you play an ability, it doesn't matter what happens to its source.
 If you play Crossbow Infantry's ability and then the Infantry is destroyed, the ability will resolve anyway.